Bruised purple patterns, limbs of

 — Anaïs Nin

-I only forgot you in the dim blurs of the lounge room.
-The early morning was aglow with movement as we made colorful revolutions to distract ourselves from the disconnect that seeped amongst us.
-Some time before four, when everything hurt more than it should have, I stood beneath hot water with wine coating my teeth and I cried.
+I only forgot you in the dim blur of the lounge room, the early morning was aglow with movement as we made colorful revolutions to distract ourselves from the disconnect that seeped amongst us.
+Some time before 4 am, when everything hurt more than it should have, I stood beneath hot water with wine coating my teeth and I cried.
 Today I’ve been listening to old jazz records, certain that we have ruined this.
 Today I’ve been listening to nothing at all.
 Winding myself with surging words, small symphonies, the heaviness we keep in our chests.
-In the silence I can vividly recall the notches of your spine, your fingertips encircling my wrists.
+In the silence I can distinctly recall the uneven notches of your spine, your fingertips encircling my wrists.
 In the stillness I consider trusting, I consider trying, I consider the ebb and the flow.
-I think of knowing when to step backwards.
+I think of knowing when to step backwards, when to let go.
 The craters concealed within us.
 The ways we wilt and grow.

 A sorrow that is not mine has pressed against my sides for seven hours now.
 The wind whispers wonder and the sky boasts three different shades of orange but all I can see are your welling eyes and your shaking hands and I don’t know how to make any of this better.

 I could see it going either way, “I’m falling for you” and just as easily, “this isn’t working” You kept looking over at me in between sips of scotch.
 Once, twice, three times, a fourth.
 We didn’t say a thing, of course.
-I feared your affection as much as I feared your indifference and instead of forming real words, I pressed my lips against the side of your neck and hoped that was enough for now.
+I feared your affection as much as I feared your indifference and instead of forming real words, I pressed my lips against the side of your neck, letting unspoken tenderness and question marks seep into your skin.